pinax-network/supported-networks/README.md

 # The Graph networks registry

-This repository contains a registry of networks in The Graph ecosystem.
+This repository manages a registry of networks in The Graph ecosystem.
+Latest version of the registry can be found here: https://graphregistry.pages.dev/TheGraphNetworksRegistry.json

 ## Adding/updating a chain